Suspension Bridge, Ben’s Walk, Nowra.

 Meroogal House, Nowra.

-A few blocks from the town centre of Nowra on NSW’s south coast, Meroogal is a rare and precious gem.
-Barely changed since it was built in the 1880s, the distinctive ‘Carpenter Gothic’ house has been loved and maintained by four generations of Thorburn and MacGregor women through the pleasures and labours of daily life.
-The house still overflows with their belongings – favourite books and ornaments, furniture, photographs, diaries and journals, newspaper clippings, receipts and recipes, appliances and clothes – and the garden, although reduced from its original size, still provides fruits and fresh produce that hint at their self-sufficiency and hospitality.
-Meroogal invites us into their lives, and through their private histories draws us into a shared and living past.
+A few blocks from the town centre of Nowra, a rare historical artifact can be found in the form of a stately home.
+Meroogal House, barely changed since it was built in the 1880’s, the distinctive ‘Carpenter Gothic’ house has been loved and maintained by four generations of Thorburn and Macgregor women.
+Evidence of the pleasures and labours of daily life are present with many of their belongings – favourite books and ornaments, furniture, photographs, diaries and journals, newspaper clippings, receipts and recipes, appliances and clothes still remaining relatively untouched within the home.
+Not to mention the garden, although reduced from its original size, it still provides fruits and fresh produce that hint at their self-sufficiency and hospitality.
+A true step back in time Meroogal is well worth the visit.